 There is an important division between priority schedulers that force periodic context switching between tasks at the same priority, and those that do not cause these context switches.
 By not specifying time slicing[1] behavior this specification calls for the latter type of priority scheduler as the base scheduler: FirstInFirstOutScheduler.
-In POSIX terms, SCHED_FIFO meets the RTSJ requirements for the base scheduler, but SCHED_RR does not meet those requirements.
+The specification supplies a second scheduler, RoundRobinScheduler, for cases where time slicing behavior is desired.
+In POSIX terms, SCHED_FIFO meets the RTSJ requirements for the base scheduler, and SCHED_RR meets the requirements for the round-robin scheduler.